zship/deferreds.js/doc/mixin/Chainable.md

 ## series

-Delegates to {Deferreds.series}, filling in the first argument from the result of the previous function in the chain.
+Delegates to {deferreds/series}, filling in the first argument from the result of the previous function in the chain.